-Fault location is one of the most efficient methods to improve reliability and to reduce downtime of a power system.
-For this, two main methods including the impedance and travelling wave approaches have been developed for locating fault on power transmission lines.
-The travelling wave-based fault location methods use the characteristics of travelling wave propagation to determine the arrival times of the reflected and forward waves at the ends of the transmission line.
-The distance from the line end to the fault can be calculated.
-This paper developed a new fault location method based on the travelling wave using the discrete wavelet transform (DWT).
-The fault current measurement data at the two line ends is converted to the $\alpha\beta0$ frame via the Clark transform, the alpha current component is then decomposed by the DWT to extract the detail coefficients containing the high frequency levels.
-Thus the travelling wave propagation will appear on the transmission line after a fault occurs at any location along the line.
+Fault location is one of the most efficient methods to improve reliability and reduce downtime of a power system.
+This paper developed a new fault location method based on the traveling wave using the discrete wavelet transform (DWT).
+The fault current measurement data at the two line-ends is converted to the $\alpha\beta0$ frame via the Clark transform, the alpha current component is then decomposed by the DWT to extract the detail coefficients containing the high frequency levels.
+Thus, the traveling wave propagation will appear on the transmission line after a fault occurs at any location along the line.
 The single-ended technique is considered in this paper for a test system based on a single-circuit power transmission line model.
 The choice of the most suitable sampling frequency for locating faults in transmission lines was also investigated to achieve a high fault location accuracy.
 The research results are simulated and verified in MATLAB/Simulink software.

-Keywords: Transmission line, estimation error, fault location, travelling wave method, discrete wavelet transform.
+Keywords: Transmission line, estimation error, fault location, traveling wave method, discrete wavelet transform.